 - The 40th Test of Proficiency in Korean (TOPIK) will be administered on campus on Saturday, April 25, 2015.
 Application forms with application fees ($20) will be solicicted from 2/2/15 to 2/9/15.
 For further information, contact Prof. Lim (at email@example.com).

 - As part of the Korea Foundation's global e-school initiative, the CIC e-school is offering Korean studies courses for Spring 2015: 1) Language and Society of Two Koreas (by Prof. Hang Tae Cho, University of Minnesota-Twin Cities) and 2) Language and Culture in Everyday Life: Korean and Korean Americans (by Prof. Susan Strauss, Penn State University)

-- The Korean Language Program (KLP) is looking for volunteer Korean students for its "K-Language Buddies (한국어 도우미)" Program at UW-Madison.
-Volunteer students will be paired with the current Korean language students for language exchange as well as sharing incultural experiences each other.
-If you are interested, please contact Prof. BJ Lim at email@example.com.
+- The Korean Language Program (KLP) is looking for volunteer Korean students for its "K-Language Buddies (한국어 도우미) Program" at UW-Madison.
+Volunteer students will be paired with the current Korean langauge students at the KLP for language exchange.
+If you are interested in joing this program, contact Prof. BJ Lim (firstname.lastname@example.org) for further information.

 The KLP is currently offering four years of Korean language instruction from beginning to advanced levels.
-The UW-Madison does not offer a major in Korean, yet, but hopes are high because EALL and the Center for East Asian Studies at UW-Madison are working very hard to launch a major in Korean in the near future.
+Unfortunately, the UW-Madison does not offer a major in Korean, yet, but hopes are high because EALL and the Center for East Asian Studies (CEAS) at UW-Madison are working hard to launch a major in Korean in the near future.